-How to Pack for the Move to College
+How to Pack for College

-It's coming!
+It’s coming!
 That day filled with excitement, anxiety, dread, tears, fun, and sweat – that day you finally climb in the car and drive your child to his new temporary home – a college dormitory.
-You've spent the summer going over the College Dorm Room Checklist and meticulously checked off the items.
+You’ve spent the summer going over the College Dorm Room Checklist and meticulously checked off the items.
 But before you hit the road, you need some College Packing Tips.
 Let’s talk about How to Pack for College!

 And, don’t forget your Parent Survival Kit for College Drop Off!

-More College Prep Posts:
+More Back to College Posts:

 College Packing Tip #1